lukyyy9/T-POO-700-NCE_10/README.md

 - In the frontend folder, run `npm run dev`

+- Open your browser and go to `http://localhost:80`

 ## Troubleshooting

 - If you encounter an error with some pending migrations, run `mix ecto.reset`